 The event that ensured the dominance of the bell gauge over similar efforts occurred the year after Chambers’s death.
 The business he founded failed in 1858 and bell gauges were subsequently made by other manufacturers without indicating either his name or patent.
 Stamping them with the names of commercial suppliers of fancywork equipment and designs also became a common practice.

 The best known subsequent producer was Henry Walker, another prominent needle maker who also had the right to display the Royal Arms.
 He placed them on a bell gauge with a slight (but apparently patentable) difference in layout from the one devised by Chambers.
 The illustration here was published in 1888, twelve years after Walker’s death.
 Posthumous Walker gauges are otherwise stamped with, and identified by, a trademarked “Archer” logo instead of the arms and are still relatively easy to acquire.

 Riego facilitated the transition of Chambers’s leading role to Walker, who ran an advertisement for needles in Riego’s Abergeldie Winter Book, from 1867, illustrating a bell gauge with the Chambers layout but not identifying a manufacturer.

 Riego prescribes Walker’s needles by name in the same book, typified by instructions for Tunisian crochet specifying a “Walker’s Tricot Needle No. 6, Bell Gauge.”
 Mee had already called for Walker’s Tunisian hooks by gauge number in instructions from 1858.
-Pullan also prescribes Tunisian crochet hooks by explicit reference to the Bell Gauge in another publication from the same year.
+Matilda Pullan also prescribes Tunisian crochet hooks by explicit reference to the Bell Gauge in another publication from the same year.